 - Light Feel

-The actuation force varies between the 45g & 50g mark depending upon the brand.
+The actuation force varies between the 45g & 50g mark depending on the brand.
 These keyboards are great for those who play games where they need to spam actions.
 The key resistance needs to be at a minimum for swift & repetitive actions, and this keyboard does just that.
-The speed is due to the fact that there isn’t any bump or resistance at the middle.
+The speed is due to the fact that there isn’t any bump or resistance in the middle.
 However, this is not a great choice for typing since the keypresses can’t be felt.
 This type of key is commonly sought after by those who play FPS & MMOs which involves spamming of spells & combinations.

 - Linear Behavior